-Having coastlines on the Caribbean and the Pacific, Costa Rica is a country worth visiting.
-It is also one of the happiest countries in the world.
+With coastlines on both the Caribbean and Pacific, Costa Rica is a country well worth visiting.
+It's also one of the happiest countries in the world.

 Here's some advice that might come in handy if you do decide to visit this eco-friendly country.